pdelong42/mandelbrox/README.md

 This is a Mandelbrot Set sandbox (hence the name: mandelbrox).

+Sample usage:

+   ./mandelbrox > foo.pgm

+And then...

+   geeqie foo.pgm

+(...or equivalent image viewer that understands PNM formats.)

 I'm building-up to doing this using some sort of parallel compute.
 But before that, I need to review the basics.